- About Us

 I can't tell when a bridge is full or indented.

-Homœopathic Facial Analysis was written to help determine these parameters.
+- Homœopathic Facial Analysis was written to help determine these parameters.
 A bridge of the nose is the area between the centre of the eyebrows and the commencement of the nose.
 It can either be unrated (normal shape) or full/straight (red) or indented (blue).
 See pages 58-61 of HFA.
+In our new book (2021) The HFA Workbook, the bridge is divided into both shape and distance and then the points are co-joined.
+Full/straight is red1, close/indented is blue1, while full/indented is red1blue1.

 I can't decide if eyes are close-set, wide-set or just normal.

-Homœopathic Facial Analysis was written to help determine these parameters.
+- Homœopathic Facial Analysis was written to help determine these parameters.
 Pages 62-81 of HFA give examples of all the eyes we have seen to date with their miasmatic classifications.
 In reference to both close-set and wide-set eyes we had originally tried to find a percentage variation but now realize that it is an overall look determine by the size and shape of not only the eyes but also the width and length of the face and nose too.
 HFA will help to determine these features.
+The HFA Workbook (2021) has a section which details how to measure eyes.

 How do I rate features like for eg. teeth?
 Lets say I´ve got a patient that has: crossed over front teeth,sharp, pointed teeth,crooked teeth,an overbite and teeth facing inwards. (the whole combination of lips, teeth, jaw is also asymmetrical).
 Does this person get 1 separate BLUE point for each of the tooth-features, i.e. 5 BLUE points in total for his teeth, or does he just get 1 or 2 points because as a whole, the dental structure shows BLUE features?